Lem0nCat/windows-service-manager/README.md

 # Windows Service Manager Scripts

-A collection of powerful batch scripts for managing Windows services automatically and manually.
+A collection batch scripts for managing Windows services automatically and manually.
 Perfect for applications that require specific services to be running only when needed.
 Includes system-level installation and management tools.

+By default, it works for Check Point Endpoint Security VPN.
+So the goal of the project was to disable services after this software finished running.

 ## Features